-- Debt consolidation: When you consolidate your debt, you roll all of your balances into one monthly payment.
-Consolidating your debt may help you lower your monthly payments and reduce the amount of interest you owe.
+- Debt consolidation: When you consolidate your debt, you roll multiple balances into one monthly payment using a new loan or line of credit.
+Consolidating your debt can lower your monthly payments and reduce the amount of interest you owe.

 Freedom Debt Relief vs. GreenPath Financial Wellness